What Pedestrian Safety Habits Can Help Avoid Accidents?

 What if you are a pedestrian and get struck by a moving vehicle?

-It is Important to be Examined by a Professional After an Accident
+Why Is It Crucial to be Examined by a Professional After an Accident?

 No matter what type of injury you sustain in an accident, always seek immediate medical attention for both your physical and emotional injuries.